-- Naming someone to make medical decisions for you if there comes a time when you cannot make them for yourself [Health Care Documents]
+- Health Care documents naming persons to make medical decisions for you if you cannot make them for yourself

-- Selecting who will take care of your real estate, money and other assets if you become disabled or otherwise unable to manage the assets [Powers of Attorney]
+- Powers of attorney allowing someone to take care of your real estate, money, and other assets if you become disabled or otherwise unable to manage your affairs

 - Preparing buy-sell agreements for businesses and assets you own with others